pluginever/wc-category-showcase/readme.txt

 4. Example showcase

 == Changelog ==
+= 2.2.6 (22nd October 2025) =
+* Enhance: Update the plugin notices.
+* Compatibility - Compatible with the latest version of WordPress and WooCommerce.

 = 2.2.5 (15th October 2025) =
 * Fix - Resolved known issues.
 * Compatibility - Compatible with the latest version of WordPress and WooCommerce.